 Dee’s professional background in recruitment has allowed her to sit on both sides of the employment fence, and she explains the value of realising how many transferable skills she could bring to her new role.

 “Many of my skills are transferable.
-I was working in recruitment before and my new job is not dissimilar because you’re going out and talking to employers about taking on an apprentice, so that’s not drastically different.
+I was working in recruitment before and my new job is not dissimilar because you’re going out and talking to employers about taking on an apprentice, so it’s not drastically different.

 I think that’s what people need to do; if they’ve had an experience, they should think about the various ways in which they can use it to benefit them elsewhere.
 So if they’ve worked in a shop and they’ve been dealing with customers, there’s no reason why they can’t do customer service on the phone or something like that.
 It’s just about thinking about your skills differently.”